Freight Transport Management

 Best Practices

 Best practices depend on the level of management (firm, city, region, nation, global) and the type of freight to be managed.
 The discipline of logistics provides a wide range of management guidelines and techniques to optimize freight transport efficiency.
-Below are guidelines for increasing freight transport system efficiency (T&E, 2000a; Miller, Kiguel and Zielinski, 2001; Böhler and Reutter, 2006).
+Below are guidelines for increasing freight transport system efficiency (T&E, 2000a; Miller, Kiguel and Zielinski, 2001; Böhler and Reutter, 2006; Piecyk and McKinnon 2007).

 1. Integration.
 Develop integrated freight transport networks.
 For example, facilitate intermodal systems that use rail and marine for longer-distance links, and trucks and human-powered delivery for shorter-distance links.